Sustainability

 The Group’s GHG emissions have been calculated and verified by an independent third-party in accordance with the principles of ISO 14064.
 A full copy of the methodology used, including scope, source or data and conversion factors, is available on request.

 The following disclosure describes how the Directors have had regard to the matters set out in section 172(1)(a) to (f) of the Companies Act 2006, in promoting the success of the Company for the benefit of members as a whole.
 This section describes how the Board has regard to the likely consequences of any decision in the long term, the need to foster the Company’s business relationships with suppliers, customers and others, the desirability of the Company maintaining a reputation for high standards of business conduct, and the need to act fairly as between members of the Company.
 The Company does not have any employees and therefore s172(1)(b) is not applicable to the Company.
-The impact of the Company’s operations on the community and the environment is set out more fully in the Environmental, Social and Governance section of the Annual Report.
+Full details of the Company’s operations regarding ESG are set out in the Environmental, Social and Governance section of the latest Annual Report.

 Property Portfolio ESG Activity

-Two new EPC’s have been carried out; Motorpoint, Birmingham improved from C75 to C62; Travelodge Hotel, Swindon improved from C62 to B42.
+Three new EPC’s have been carried out: Premier Inn, Camberley fell from B34 to B38; Petrogas, Crawley improved from C6 to B32; Pure Gym, London improved from C54 to B43.
 These improvements are mainly as a result of tenant’s internal refurbishment works.

-Following inspections by EPC assessors, works have been identified at six properties to improve EPC levels in the year to 30 June 2024 including: new LED lighting, replacement of an oil fired boiler, solar panels and installation of secondary glazing.
+Following inspections by EPC assessors, works have been identified at seven properties to improve EPC levels in the year to 30 June 2025 including: new LED lighting, replacement of an oil fired boiler, solar panels and installation of secondary glazing.
 The costs of these enhancements will be borne by the occupiers.

 Future projects are being developed with three other occupiers.